ComponentKitchen/bulk-properties/README.md

 ### Modifying other properties

-All other property dictionary keys result in invoking a _property_ (not attribute) with the indicated key.
+All other property dictionary keys result in invoking the property with the corresponding name.
 E.g.,

 ```js
 element.applyProperties({ foo: 'bar' });